yasten/cv/index.md

 `March 2019 - November 2019`
 __Synthetic Biologist & Head of Parts__, iGEM, University of Nottingham

 An international, open-source genetic engineering competition.
-I headed the lab safety and Parts Regisrty (functional DNA sequence repository) aspects of the competition as well as my typical wet-lab duties.<a href="https://2019.igem.org/Team:Nottingham/Description">More info on our wiki</a>
+I headed the lab safety and Parts Regisrty (functional DNA sequence repository) aspects of the competition as well as my typical wet-lab duties. <a href="https://2019.igem.org/Team:Nottingham/Description">More info on our wiki</a>.

 * - Presented to a panel of iGEM judges and over 300 audience members.
 My preparation and delivery helped our team achieve a Gold Award and 2 Special Prize nominations.
 + - Analysis of experimental data in Microsoft Excel and Graphpad Prism.
 Visualised data for academic presentation using Graphpad Prism